PatternsTechGit/PT_Routing/README.md

 <font size="5" color="grey">**Step 4 : Using anchor tags to navigate to the routes**</font>

-At this point you can navigate to the routes manually by simply typing the route path after the base url for exampel to navigate to create-account we can use url as http://localhost:4200/create-account
+At this point you can navigate to the routes manually by simply typing the route path after the base url for example to navigate to create-account we can use url as http://localhost:4200/create-account

 In a real scenario we will use an anchor tag to navigate to a certain route.
-In an anchor tag you can use Angular's routerLink attribute.
+In an anchor tag you can use Angular's router Link attribute.
 Set the value of the attribute to the component to show when a user clicks on a particular link.

 To create an unordered list of links place the code above the <router-outlet> in app.component.html